lauraset/BuildingHeightModel/README.md

 This image can be used to test the performance of the pretrained building height model.

 ### Preprocess ZY-3 images
+- References can be seen in https://www.cnblogs.com/enviidl/p/16541009.html
-One-by-one steps: ortho-rectification, image-to-image registration, pan-sharpening, and radiometric correction (i.e., quick atmospheric correction (QUAC)).
+- One-by-one steps: ortho-rectification, image-to-image registration, pan-sharpening, and radiometric correction (i.e., quick atmospheric correction (QUAC)).
-Software: ENVI 5.3
+- Software: ENVI 5.3
+- The resolution of all images during each step is set to 2.5 m.
-The detailed procedures are shown below:
+- The detailed procedures are shown below:
 #### 1. ortho-rectification
-Apply the ENVI tool called 'RPC orthorectification workflow' to all ZY-3 images including multi-spectral and nadir, backward, and forward images.
+Apply the ENVI tool called `RPC orthorectification workflow` to all ZY-3 images including multi-spectral and nadir, backward, and forward images.
 ![](asset/orthorectification.jpg)

 #### 2. image-to-image registration
-Apply the ENVI tool called 'Image Registration workflow' to nadir image (as reference) and other images (as warp images).
+Apply the ENVI tool called `Image Registration workflow` to nadir image (as reference) and other images (as warp images).
 Thus, all warp images can be registered to the reference image.
 ![](asset/registration.jpg)

 #### 3. pan-sharpening
-Apply the ENVI tool called 'Gram-Schmidt Pan Sharpening' to original multi-spectral and nadir images.
+Apply the ENVI tool called `Gram-Schmidt Pan Sharpening` to original multi-spectral and nadir images.
 Thus, the two images can be fused to generate high-resolution multi-spectral images.
 ![](asset/pansharpening.jpg)

 #### 4. radiometric correction
 Note that all original images from the data provider have been radiometrically corrected, but they still suffer from atmospheric effects.
-Thus, apply the ENVI tool called 'quick atmospheric correction (QUAC)' to the fused multi-spectral images from step 3.
+Thus, apply the ENVI tool called `quick atmospheric correction (QUAC)` to the fused multi-spectral images from step 3.
 ![](asset/quac.jpg)